Alesis89/myPrayers/README.md

 prayer reqeusts you may learn about from other people.

 The myPrayers interface is simple to use, and includes features such as:
-  * Create a daily reminder to prayer over your prayer list.
+  * Create a daily reminder to pray over your prayer list.
-  * Create individual prayer reminders for prayers.
+  * Create individual prayer reminders for specific prayers.
   * Recieve a "Verse of the Day" (YouVersion) that you can share with others.
   * FaceID or TouchID security (if available for your device)